 To begin with though, you want something that’s known as an evergreen niche.
 Something that is always popular all year round and will continue to be popular for years to come.

-6. Not Doing Any Marketing And Advertising
+6. Lack of Any Marketing And Advertising

 So many small businesses, home businesses and otherwise, totally overlook marketing and advertising.
 You can’t have a business without letting people know that it exists.
 You can use display advertising, email marketing, social media, pay per click, content marketing and more to promote your business.

 However you do it, you have to do it or you’ll have no business.

 When I started my first online craft business 10 years ago, I naively thought I would set up shop and the customers would appear by magic.
 Not surprisingly, I was very wrong.
 That was the start of a very long journey to learn all I needed to know.

 Starting a new business is exciting at the start.
 You have the idea and want to rush to get it up and running to start earning.
 It’s once you get right into it that you realise it’s not as easy as that.
 In fact it’s hard work and earnings are looking a very long way off.